-The classification for a minibus is a vehicle that has between 9 to 16 passenger seats.
-With more than 16 passenger seats the vehicle is classed as a coach.
+The classification for a minibus is a vehicle that has between 9 to 16 passenger seats and no longer than 8m.

-There are strict guidelines laid down by DVSA with regard to licence requirements in order to drive a minibus.
+There are strict guidelines laid down by DVSA with regard to licence requirements in order to drive a minibus (Category D1).
 These rules also differ depending on whether use is in the UK or overseas.
-Such vehicles must not be part of any selfcertification online booking system process as the increased number of people carried within would dictate that a much higher standard of risk management and control is required.
+Such vehicles must not be part of any self- certification online booking system process as the increased number of people carried within would dictate that a much higher standard of risk management and control is required.